andykuszyk/andykuszyk.github.io/2020-07-24-prometheus-histograms.md

 }
 ```

 See [here](https://github.com/andykuszyk/prometheus-histogram-example/blob/master/application/main.go) for the full file, but note that all we're doing in this application is observing a random number between 0 and 5 once every second.
 The random number is a float, so each value will likely be different.
-We're expecting the histogram to count the observations that fall into each of the buckets, which are seperated by a value of 1.
+We're expecting the histogram to count the observations that fall into each of the buckets, which are separated by a value of 1.

 > Bucket thresholds are floats too, but in this example I've chosen integers to try to make things simpler.